BioGeMT/miRBench_paper/code/plots/Fig2/correlation_README.md

 ## Input File Format

-The input TSV files should have a header row and include a column named 'miRNA_fam' which contains the miRNA family names.
+The input TSV files should have a header row and include a column named 'noncodingRNA_fam' which contains the miRNA family names.

 ## Output